kennethjchow/chow-truss-csv-normalizer/README.md

 - Environment variables for US/Pacific and US/Eastern to be more easily configurable without having to dig through the code again.
 - The timestamp seems to be given PST or PDT, but it should be standardized as either/or
 - More log messages tracking the important information necessary for debugging
+- For replacing the non-utf8 characters, it doesn't log that it just modified the data.
+It should log it for data integrity purposes